Gosforth: Parishes and urban districts

 In 1777, Gosforth contained seven townships of North Gosforth, South Gosforth, Coxlodge, Kenton, Fawdon, East Brunton and West Brunton.
 By order of the Local Government Board on 20 September 1872, the parishes of South Gosforth and Coxlodge were constituted into a district, governed by the South Gosforth Local Board.
+In 1894, the Local Government Board was succeeded by Gosforth Urban District Council, based at Gosforth Council Offices.

 Mining

 In the 19th century, Gosforth was the location of a number of collieries, including the Gosforth and Coxlodge Collieries.
 Gosforth Colliery was located in South Gosforth, while Coxlodge Colliery was west of the Great North Road.
 Coxlodge Colliery comprised three pits; the Bower Pit, the Regent or Engine Pit, where the Regent Centre now stands, and the Jubilee or North Pit further west on Jubilee Road.

 Bulman Village

 The modern-day centre of Gosforth, straddling the Great North Road (here called Gosforth High Street), originated in 1826 as a settlement known for several decades as Bulman Village.
 It originally consisted of a number of properties large enough to qualify occupiers for the franchise (so-called 'forty shilling freeholders' (£2)), built by the Bulman family in an attempt to provide voters for their cause in the 1826 elections.
 A stone bearing the name 'Bulman Village' survives and was incorporated in the façade of a later building, the Halifax Bank building north of the Brandling Arms public house.

 The Blacksmith's Arms public house on Gosforth High Street stands on the site of the original blacksmith's forge.